wladyjvr/WhatsAllApp/README.md

 ![shot_1](https://user-images.githubusercontent.com/12978070/44980623-b30d6e80-af70-11e8-9f19-2083f4816549.png)

 ## *What are chat accounts?
 Chat accounts are WhatsApp users that had a chat session with you before, even if it was 2 years ago.
-This includes 1 on 1 chats or group chats.
+This includes 1 on 1 chats and group chats.

 ## Installation
 This extension is not available in the Chrome store.
 You have to install it manually.
 That is an easy task, just following these steps: